hphelion/documentation/devplatform/workbook/database/database.java.md

 	    ${name}-db:
 	      type: mysql

-The manifest.yaml file is the configuration information used by ALS to set up the environment.
-The services element instructs ALS how to bind to the MySQL service provided by the ALS cluster to the application.

 ##Run the Application
 1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.